jrnold/r4ds-exercise-solutions/docs/EDA.md

 \begin{center}\includegraphics[width=0.7\linewidth]{EDA_files/figure-latex/unnamed-chunk-20-1} \end{center}

-In this case the output looks the same, but in the aesthetics the `x` and `y` are flipped from the previous case.
+In this case the output looks the same, but `x` and `y` aesthetics are flipped.

 ```r
 library("ggstance")